Cangelelli/McIntire_Data_Learning_Group/README.md

 # McIntire_Data_Learning_Group
-This is an interest group I started at UVA McIntire
+This project contains the portfolio with projects covered by the data science club I started at Uva McIntire school of commerce